electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 used it any more and switched to a whole different setup (which I hope to describe in another post).

-This router was almost forgotten, until I read an excellent artcle by George Hilliard [\[2\]][2] about hacking Reolink cameras.
+This router was almost forgotten, until I read an excellent article by George Hilliard [\[2\]][2] about hacking Reolink cameras.
 This was enough to spark my interest in trying to reverse engineer and add as much new functionality as possible to this old (and somewhat crappy) piece of hardware.